shreya71295/TwitterDataIPL/README.md

 The Implementation of this project has been broadly done in two parts:
-- Extraction of data with the help of Python -visualization of extracted data using R-studio.
+- Extraction of data with the help of Python
+- visualization of extracted data using R-studio.

 # PART I: Extraction of data with the help of Python and Twitter APIs.